carerix/Cx-WP-Plugin/README.md

 ## Taxonomies

-The plugin is generating Taxonomies for Jobs posts.
-The current taxonomies and the corresponding Carerix tables are
+The plugin is generating Taxonomies for Jobs posts:

 **Jobs**